NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow2.md

 ### Remarks
 - Not high priority (could be defined and used later)
 - Association
-	- Attribute offeringState within consumers of Offering (NL-TEST-ADMIN-Offering): use the value "canceled" from the enum.
+	- Attribute offeringState within consumers of Offering (nl-test-admin-Offering): use the value "canceled" from the enum.
 	- Add no values for other attributes within Offering because they will be ignored.

 ## Flow 2.6 Read current state of the offering (zitting)